nsaikiran/impression/_drafts/Spring-Boot.md

 author: "Sai Kiran"
 ---

-When we enjoy the benefits of a system, without the knowledge of *how* it does, we will naturally have desire to explore.
+When we enjoy benefits of a system, without knowledge on *how* it works, we will naturally have desire to explore.
 *Behind the magic curtains* is a series of writings about such systems.
 This post is the first of this series.
 Below described is my experience while trying to understand Spring Framework, projects built on Spring Framework and one of those projects: Spring Boot.

-After realizing that the Spring ecosystem is very big and my experience with it considerably low.
-I wanted to try to understand at least basic idea on how Spring components are organized and used &mdash; at high level.

 ---

 ## Spring Framework

-Ask these questions to yourself and you'll be right on track to understand:
+After realizing that the Spring ecosystem is very big and my experience with it considerably low.
+I wanted to try to understand at least the basic idea on how Spring components are organized and used &mdash; at high level.

+Now we will follow the answers to the below questions:
 - Why Spring Framework?
-- What is Spring Framework and What are its components?
+- What is Spring Framework and what are its components?
 - What is the minimal Spring Framework I can use?
 - What are the projects built on Spring Framework?

 ### Why Spring Framework?

 > Whenever we observe boilerplate code,
-> we extract that out and invoke from where ever we want that functionality.
+> we extract that out and invoke that from whereever we want that functionality.
-> If that piece of code is boilerplate code for most of the developers, then it will be a part of library or framework.
+> If that piece of code is boilerplate code for most of the developers, then it will be part of a library or a framework.
->And you need to be through with the *[guidelines][GuidelinesPOST]*
+> And you need to be through with the *[guidelines][GuidelinesPOST]*
 > for an effective and proper use of a framework or a library.

-Spring Framework required because it provides lot of boilerplate code.
+Spring Framework is required because it provides lot of boilerplate code.
 Going through below videos will help in figuring out *what* boilerplate code it provies.
 - [Getting Started with Spring and SpringSource Tool Suite (STS) Part 1][SpringVideo1],
 - [Getting Started with Spring and SpringSource Tool Suite (STS) Part 2][SpringVideo2]